Model theory of differential-henselian pre-$H$-fields: Extensions controlled by the asymptotic couple

-The previous lemma yields a maximality theorem that is used in the following section to prove the minimality of differential-Hensel-Liouville closures, but which is also of independent interest as a strengthening of \cite[Theorem~3.6]{dh} under additional hypotheses. \begin{thm} Suppose that $K$ is a $\d$-henselian $H$-asymptotic field with exponential integration and gap~$0$ whose value group is divisible.
-Then $K$ has no proper $\d$-algebraic $H$-asymptotic extension with gap~$0$ and the same residue field. \end{thm} \begin{proof} Let $L$ be a proper $\d$-algebraic $H$-asymptotic extension of $K$ with gap~$0$ and $\bm k_L=\bm k$.
-Since $K$ is $\d$-algebraically maximal \cite[Theorem~3.6]{dh}, there is no $y \in L \setminus K$ such that $K\langle y \rangle$ is an immediate extension of $K$.
-But for $f \in L \setminus K$, the transcendence degree of $K\langle f \rangle$ over $K$ is finite, so the vector space $\Q\Gamma_{K\langle f \rangle}/\Gamma$ is finite dimensional by the Zariski--Abhyankar inequality \cite[Corollary~3.1.11]{adamtt}, contradicting Lemma~\ref{adh16.1.1}. \end{proof}
+The next result is a strengthening of \cite[Theorem~3.6]{pc-dh} under additional hypotheses, including that the asymptotic couple of $K$ is gap-closed.
+It follows from the Zariski--Abhyankar inequality by combining \cite[Theorem~3.6]{pc-dh} and Lemma~\ref{adh16.1.1} just as \cite[Theorem~16.0.3]{adamtt} combines \cite[Theorem~14.0.2]{adamtt} and \cite[Lemma~16.1.1]{adamtt}.
+This result is used in \S\ref{sec:dhl} to prove the minimality of $\d$-Hensel-Liouville closures. \begin{thm} Suppose that $K$ is a $\d$-henselian $H$-asymptotic field with exponential integration and gap~$0$ whose value group is divisible.
+Then $K$ has no proper $\d$-algebraic $H$-asymptotic extension with gap~$0$ and the same residue field. \end{thm}

-By quantifier elimination for max-closed $H$-asymptotic couples and the same arguments, we also obtain the following, which is not used later.
-Here we say an asymptotic field $K$ has \emph{max~$0$} if its asymptotic couple does. \begin{thm} If $K$ is a $\d$-henselian $H$-asymptotic field with exponential integration and max~$0$ whose value group is divisible, then $K$ has no proper $\d$-algebraic $H$-asymptotic extension with max~$0$ and the same residue field. \end{thm}
+By quantifier elimination for max-closed $H$-asymptotic couples, the above result holds with ``max~$0$'' replacing ``gap~$0$'', where we say an asymptotic field $K$ has \deft{max~$0$} if its asymptotic couple does.

+We now summarize some facts about the asymptotic couple of the $K\langle f \rangle$ from Lemma~\ref{adh16.1.1} that we need in the next subsection.